 Anti-C. difficile TcdA IgG ELISA.
 Titers of serum IgG specific to C. difficile TcdA (toxin A) was measured by ELISA as previously described, with the following modifications [12].
 Serum from Rag1-/- mice that received an adoptive transfer was diluted 1:50 in blocking buffer with subsequent serial dilutions to a final dilution of 1:12150.
 Serum from the wild-type mice was diluted 1:1200 in in blocking buffer with subsequent serial dilutions to a final dilution of 1:874800.
 Each sample was run in duplicate.
 Each plate had the following negative controls: all reagents except serum, all reagents except toxin and pre-immune serum if applicable.
 Additionally, each plate had a positive control consisting of toxin coated wells reacted with mouse TcdA monoclonal antibody clone TCC8 diluted 1:5000 in blocking buffer (antibodies-online.com).
 The optical density at 410nm and 650nm was recorded on a VersaMax plate reader (Molecular Devices, Sunnyvale CA).
 The absorbance for each sample was corrected by subtracting the OD650 reading from the OD410 reading.
 The anti-TcdA IgG titer for each sample was defined as the last dilution with a corrected OD410 greater than average corrected OD410 of the negative control wells plus three times the standard deviation of those wells.

 DNA Extraction.
 Freshly voided feces were collected from each mouse into sterile 1.7mL snap cap tube.
 Samples utilized for quantitative culture were often also used for DNA extraction and sequencing.
 Samples were stored at -80C until extraction.
-Genomic DNA was extracted from approximately 200-300 μl of fecal sample using the MoBio Power-soil htp 96 Well DNA isolation kit (formerly MoBio, now Qiagen) on the Eppendorf EpMotion 5075 automated pipetting system according to manufacture instructions.
+Genomic DNA was extracted from approximately 200-300 μl of fecal sample using the MoBio Power-soil htp 96 Well DNA isolation kit (formerly MoBio, now Qiagen) on the Eppendorf EpMotion 5075 automated pipetting system according to manufacturer’s instructions.

 Sequencing.
 The University of Michigan Microbial Systems Laboratory constructed amplicon libraries from extracted DNA as described previously [13].
 Briefly, the V4 region of the 16S rRNA gene was amplified using barcoded dual index primers as describe by Kozich et al. [14].
 The PCR reaction included the following: 5 μl of 4 μM stock combined primer set, 0.15 μl of Accuprime high-fidelity Taq with 2 μl of 10× Accuprime PCR II buffer (Life Technologies, #12346094), 11.85 μl of PCR-grade water, and 1 μl of template.
 The PCR cycling conditions were as follows: 95°C for 2 minutes, 30 cycles of 95°C for 20 s, 55°C for 15 s, and 72°C for 5 minutes, and 10 minutes at 72°C. Following construction, libraries were normalized and pooled using the SequelPrep normalization kit (Life Technologies, #A10510-01).
 The concentration of the pooled libraries was determined using the Kapa Biosystems library quantification kit (KapaBiosystems, #KK4854) while amplicon size was determined using the Agilent Bioanalyzer high-sensitivity DNA analysis kit (#5067-4626).
 Amplicon libraries were sequenced on the Illumina MiSeq platform using the MiSeq Reagent 222 kit V2 (#MS-102-2003) (500 total cycles) with modifications for the primer set.
 Illumina’s protocol for library preparation was used for 2 nM libraries, with a final loading concentration of 4 pM spiked with 10 % PhiX for diversity.
 The raw paired-end reads of the sequences for all samples used in this study can be accessed in the Sequence Read Archive under XXXXXXXXXXXXXX.